A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Stochastic FitzHugh-Nagumo model

 for $\kappa=0$, and

-for $\kappa>0$.
-Since this fact holds without any restrictions of the parameters, it is expected that the splitting methods preserve this property for any values of $\gamma>0$ and $\epsilon>0$.
-This is confirmed in our experiments. \begin{remark} Another plausible choice of the subequations is
+for $\kappa \neq 0$.
+Since this fact holds without any restrictions of the parameters, it is expected that the splitting method preserves this property for any values of $\gamma>0$ and $\epsilon>0$.
+This is confirmed by our numerical experiments (see Section \ref{sec:7_FHN}).

+Note also that, under $\gamma=1/\epsilon$, the logarithmic norm $\mu(A)=0$.
+Thus, Assumption \ref{assum:A_norm_log} is not fulfilled and the asymptotic bound of Corollary \ref{cor:asym_2nd_moment} cannot be derived.